g-esco101/star-match-js/README.md

 export default MyDocument;
 ```
-You can also add other dependencies like bootstrap and fontawesome here.
+The _document.js file acts like a template for all your React pages, such that what is mentioned in the Head section is pulled into all your site pages.
+You can add other dependencies like bootstrap, fontawesome icons, fonts from google, and a custom css file here.
+Be sure to change the name of the css file to match yours.

-- In the project root directory (star-match-js), add the public directory from the instructor's public.
+- In the project root directory (star-match-js), add the public directory from the instructor's public or make your own.
 Webpack will serve your contents from this directory.
-It is essentially the root of the web project and contains these directories (static assets): css and images.
+It is essentially the root of the web project and contains these directories (static assets): css, images, etc.

-- Copy the _document.js file from the instructor's pages directory into your pages directory.
-This file acts like a template for all your React pages, such that what is mentioned in the Head section is pulled into all your site pages, e.g., bootstrap, fontawesome icons, fonts from google, and a custom css file.

-- Copy the instructor's SpeakerData.js file into the root of the project (star-match-js).
-It contains data that we will display throughout the course.

 - Now you can begin coding the app!
 Run the app:
 ```